MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/service-overview.md

 In the rapidly evolving landscape of technology-driven businesses, finding a business management solution that seamlessly adapts to your organization's growth is paramount.
 Modern small and medium businesses (SMBs) are looking for a solution that doesn't just meet but anticipates the evolving needs of businesses in today's dynamic marketplace. [!INCLUDE [prod_long](includes/prod_long.md)] online is a cloud-based ERP software solution for small and mid-sized organizations.
 It was launched in April 2018 and has since onboarded more than 30-K customers working in professional services, consumer goods, manufacturing, retail, health, hospitality, transport and logistics, finance, and dozens more industries.
 It has become a mature, battle-tested solution that understands the intricacies of modern business operations in the areas of security, scalability, performance, resilience, and high availability.
 Business Central is running globally in 174 countries/regions, out of 21 Microsoft Azure regions.

-The team that develops the Business Central product itself is the same team responsible for running and managing the Business Central Online service.
+The team that develops the Business Central product itself is the same team responsible for running and managing the Business Central online service.
 It has first-hand knowledge of all its components.

 The service is built from the ground up as a multitenant service, comprised of multiple microservices running on the Microsoft Azure cloud ecosystem.
 It's built on leading technologies such as React, TypeScript, .NET Core, Azure OpenAI, Microsoft Entra, Azure Functions, Containers, Load Balancers, Virtual Machine Scale Sets, Cosmos DBs, Key Vaults, Service Bus, Traffic Managers, SignalR, Web Sockets, and many more.